KaspervdHeijden/dotfiles/README.md

 You can define the `$DF_DOTFILES_HOST_PROMPT_COLOR_BASH` or `$DF_DOTFILES_HOST_PROMPT_COLOR_ZSH` variables to control the color for the host part in the prompt.
 It defaults to green.

+### Plugins
+Dotfiles supports custom plugins.
+These are git repositories from which a shell script will be sourced.
+By default, plugins will be installed in the `./plugins` directory, but this can be overriden by the `$DF_PLUGIN_DIR` variable.